suffolklibraries/lgc/content/collections/events/amazing-animals-28-07.md

     content:
       -
         type: text
+        text: 'This event is suitable for ages 3+.
+Younger visitors are welcome to attend but will be unable to handle the animals.'
+  -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: text
-        text: "All sessions will be held in fully accessible ground-floor spaces.
-For useful information, such as how to find us and what facilities the Mansion has, we recommend reading our Access information:\_"
+        text: "The sessions will take place in the Great Hall and are completely accessible.
+For useful information, such as how to find us and what facilities Christchurch Mansion has, we recommend reading our Access information:\_"
       -
         type: text
         marks: